slott56/slott56.github.io/Pelican/content/blog/2008/05/2008_05_08-standard_software_defects_java_edition.rst

-:strong:`Deprecated Feature`.
+**Deprecated Feature**.
 This is a big, big warning.
 Anyone who insists on using deprecated features needs to find a new job in which learning is not valued.
 Deprecated features must be removed from application programs.
 There's no room for the moronic "it isn't actually broken yet."